RibeyrollesMatthieu/RibeyrollesMatthieu/README.md

 ### My friends say I'm a cat so.. **_meow, world!_** 👋🐈

 I'm Matthieu, I'm a french React front-end developer 👨‍💻.
-I usually work with React and nextjs, but I keep learning new things!
+I usually work with React, NextJs and Scss, but I keep learning new things!

 What to tell you..?
-I **love ❤️** animals (especially my pets, but don't tell them, I don't want them to get overconfident), creative things (such as drawing, puzzles or coding stuff obviously), music 🎹 and.. sport.
+I **love ❤️** animals (especially my pets, but don't tell them, I don't want them to get overconfident), drawing, puzzles, music 🎹 and sport.

 ___